adermanjr/cartola-repo/README.md

 # Scouts and graphs from a private league in Cartola Fantasy Game

-Created in RoR, using Bootstrap, chartkick and postgree
+Created in RoR 7 using Bootstrap 5.2, FontAwesome 5.7, chartkick and postgree

 Published on heroku